NXT TakeOver: R Evolution

-NXT TakeOver: R Evolution was the third NXT TakeOver professional wrestling livestreaming event produced by WWE.
-It was held exclusively for wrestlers from the promotion's developmental territory, NXT.
-The event aired exclusively on the WWE Network and took place on December 11, 2014, at NXT's home arena, Full Sail University in Winter Park, Florida.
+NXT TakeOver: R Evolution was a 2014 professional wrestling livestreaming event produced by WWE, held exclusively for wrestlers from the promotion's developmental territory, NXT.
+It was the third NXT TakeOver event and took place on Saturday, December 11, 2014, at NXT's home venue at the time, Full Sail University in Winter Park, Florida.
+The event aired exclusively on the WWE Network.

 The show marked the WWE in-ring debut of Kevin Owens, who had signed with the company in the months prior to the event.
 The main event was for the NXT Championship as Adrian Neville defended against Sami Zayn, with the added stipulation for the match being that Zayn would have to leave NXT if he did not win the championship.
 The show featured five additional matches, including matches for the NXT Women's Championship and the NXT Tag Team Championship.

 Production

 Background

+The third NXT TakeOver event was held at NXT's home venue at the time, Full Sail University in Winter Park, Florida.

-TakeOver was a series of professional wrestling events that began in May 2014, as WWE's then-developmental league NXT held its second WWE Network-exclusive event, billed as TakeOver.
-In subsequent months, the "TakeOver" moniker became the brand used by WWE for all of its major NXT events.
-R Evolution was scheduled as the third NXT TakeOver event and took place on December 11, 2014, at NXT's home arena, Full Sail University in Winter Park, Florida.
+TakeOver was a series of professional wrestling events that began in May 2014, as WWE's developmental territory, NXT, held its second WWE Network-exclusive livestreaming event, billed as TakeOver.
+The "TakeOver" moniker subsequently became the branding for all of NXT's major events held periodically throughout the year.
+R Evolution was scheduled as the third TakeOver event and took place on Saturday, December 11, 2014, at NXT's home venue at the time, Full Sail University in Winter Park, Florida.